 - 1. Navigate to the Formulas > Grafana tab, and set these parameters in the Grafana section: - ° Check the Enabled box to enable Grafana visualizations. - In the Default admin user field, type the name of the default Grafana user. - In the Default admin password field, enter a password for the default user.
-Alternatively, click [Generate new password] to generate a password and fill the field. - For each Prometheus data source you want to use, in the Datasources > Prometheus section, click [+], and set these parameters: - ° In the Datasource name field, type a name to identify the data source. - In the Prometheus URL field, type the location of the Prometheus server, and append port 9090.
-For example, http://example.com:9090. - 3.
-In the Dashboards section, check the dashboards you want to use: - ° Uyuni server dashboard
+Alternatively, click [Generate new password] to generate a password and fill the field. - For each Prometheus data source you want to use, in the Datasources > Prometheus section, click [+], and set these parameters: - ° In the Datasource name field, type a name to identify the data source. - In the Prometheus URL field, type the used protocol, the location of the Prometheus server, and append port 9090.
+For example, http://example.com:9090.
+In case TLS encryption is enabled in Prometheus formula make sure to use https protocol and FQDN. - In the fields Prometheus server username and Prometheus server password, enter basic authentication credentials for Prometheus server matching the ones in Prometheus formula.

+- 3. In the Dashboards section, check the dashboards you want to use:

+- ° Uyuni server dashboard

 - ° Uyuni clients dashboard

 - PostgreSQL dashboard

-- Apache HTTPD dashboard
+- ° Apache HTTPD dashboard

 - ° Kubernetes cluster dashboard

 - ° Kubernetes etcd dashboard

-- ° Kubernetes namespaces dashboard
+- Kubernetes namespaces dashboard

 - 4. Click [Save Formula] to save your configuration.